kelunik/kelunik.github.io/_posts/2015-10-20-getting-started-with-aerys-websockets.md

 }
 ```

 `composer install` adds the executable server file `vendor/bin/aerys`.
-You can now run it with the sample configuration by simply executing `vendor/bin/aerys` without any arguments.
+You can now run it with the sample configuration by simply executing `vendor/bin/aerys -c vendor/amphp/aerys/demo.php`.
 This will boot a server listening on [`localhost:1337`](http://localhost:1337/).
 When visiting that address, you should see a "Hello, world."

 ## Configuration